paulmillr/chokidar/README.md

     leads to high CPU utilization, consider setting this to `false`.
 Polling may be necessary to successfully watch files in certain situation, such as network mounted drives.
+    * `options.atomic` (default: `true` if `useFsEvents` and `usePolling` are `false`) Automatically filters out artifacts that occur when using editors that use "atomic writes" instead of writing directly to the source file.

 `chokidar.watch()` produces an instance of `FSWatcher`.
 Methods of `FSWatcher`: